ashn-dot-dev/lumpy/README.md

 y == z is true
 ```

-Objects in Lumpy have a metamap that may be used to extend the functionality of
+Objects in Lumpy have a metamap that may be used to alter and extend their
-builtin types.
+functionality.
 In this example, the `==` and `!=` operators are overloaded to
 test for equality between two values based on their `id` fields rather than
 testing based on structural equality.